continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 ---

-# 10. Connect validation back to source provenance
+# 10. Connect validation back to spatial metadata

 Much of the terrestrial portion of the Newport DEM is supported by the USGS national elevation data included in our standard coastal recipe.

-Return to the source/provenance information.
+Return to the spatial metadata.

 Ask: